Como Park Dentistry - St. Paul

 Personalized advice

-As you’ve observed, tooth sensitivity can stem from various potential causes.
-After a comprehensive dental examination, your dentist will be able to pinpoint the exact reason for your sensitivity.
-Based on your specific needs, we can provide you with personalized tips and tricks to strengthen your enamel at home and effectively prevent future tooth decay.
+Since tooth sensitivity can stem from several causes, a thorough exam is essential to pinpoint the issue.
+Based on your specific needs, your dentist will provide personalized tips to strengthen your enamel and help prevent future sensitivity.

 Contact us today